Instructor name, office location, telephone number, e-mail address

 Alternate recommended language for those who do not wish to permit laptops in the classroom: The use of personal electronics such as laptops, iPads, and other such mobile devices is distracting to the other students and the instructor.
 Their use can degrade the learning environment.
 Therefore, students are not permitted to use these devices during the class period.

-Required language: Our goal in this classroom is that learning experiences be as accessible as possible.
-If you anticipate or experience physical or academic barriers based on disability, please let me know immediately so that we can discuss options.
-You are also welcome to contact the Disability Resource Center (520-621-3268) to establish reasonable accommodations.
-For additional information on the Disability Resource Center and reasonable accommodations, please visit http://drc.arizona.edu.
+Required language: At the University of Arizona we strive to make learning experiences as accessible as possible.
+If you anticipate or experience physical or academic barriers based on disability or pregnancy, you are welcome to let me know so that we can discuss options.
+You are also encouraged to contact Disability Resources (520-621-3268) to explore reasonable accommodation.

 Required language: Students are encouraged to share intellectual views and discuss freely the principles and applications of course materials.
 However, graded work/exercises must be the product of independent effort unless otherwise instructed.
 Students are expected to adhere to the UA Code of Academic Integrity as described in the UA General Catalog.
 See http://deanofstudents.arizona.edu/academic-integrity/students/academic-integrity.